 Am I eligible for Medigap Plan G?

 Suppose you’re in your Medigap Open Enrollment Period.
 In that case, you’re eligible for Medigap Plan G. Outside of that, the Insurance company could charge more or deny the policy.

 In most cases, when you go through underwriting, there is no issue with getting you approved.

 For those with health issues or concerns about underwriting approval, it’s best to work with an insurance agent because they can help identify the company most likely to approve your application.

 Suppose you qualify for a Special Enrollment Period.
-In that case, you may be entitled to Guaranteed Issue rights, meaning you get to avoid underwriting.
+In that case, you may be entitled to Guaranteed Issue rights, meaning you can avoid underwriting.

 First and foremost, the best plan for you is the plan you’re eligible to enroll in.
-Some people won’t be suitable for Plan F. In this case, a person that wants comprehensive coverage with no worry about premiums would be satisfied with Plan G.
+Some people won’t be suitable for Plan F. In this case, a person who wants comprehensive coverage without worrying about premiums would be satisfied with Plan G.

 If lower premiums are the primary concern, it’s worth looking at the cost difference annually between Plan N versus Plan G.